DhanalakshmiPooja/GreenWave/README.md

 note: Need to be run the API first.

 Requirements:
-  Angular 16
+  Angular 16,
-  Node.js 18
+  node.js 18,
-  MongoDB
+  mongoDB

 Steps:
-  npm install
+  npm install,
-  To run the UI : ng serve command
+  To run the UI : ng serve command,
-  To run the API: Nodemon Index.js
+  To run the API: nodemon Index.js